EddieKHHo/EddieKHHo.github.io/_posts/2021-06-24-Decision-tree-part1.md

   overlay_filter: 0.5
 ---

 This post contains my notes on decision tree classifiers and regressors.
 I have split my notes into two parts.
 The first part will describe the methodology constructing decision trees along with some of the mathematics involved.
-The second part will be more code heavy and involve step-by-step construction of a decision tree using the algorithm described by `scikit-learn`.
+The [second part]({% post_url 2021-06-25-Decision-tree-part2 %}){:target="_blank"} will be more code heavy and involve step-by-step construction of a decision tree using the algorithm described by `scikit-learn`.

 # Decision tree